sshmendez/tmux-dot-installer/README.md

 ## Tmux basics

-`tmux` can be used as a noprmal terminal emulator with persistence, although if you want to get more out of it there are a couple basic things you should know.
+`tmux` can be used as a normal terminal emulator with persistence, although if you want to get more out of it there are a couple basic things you should know.

 In tmux there is a key-combo called the `prefix` in the standard configuration (and in this configuration) the prefix is `Ctrl-b`.
 This config contains a few lines at the beginning that describe how to change the prefix to the keys of your liking, though I recommend using the default.